 There is a small Reader button in the address bar of Apple browser.
 Having clicked it, you’ll turn a cluttered web-page into an easy readable one: banners will disappear, small fonts will become bigger and the whole page will look better.

 Unfortunately, this magic button does not appear on every web-site you visit.
-That’s why, if you want to get rid of ads forever, we recommend you installing a good content blocker (for example, our AdCleaner).
+That’s why, if you want to get rid of ads forever, we recommend you installing a good content blocker.
 Banners don’t only bother users, some of them are even dangerous.